MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-web-application-proxy-for-a-hybrid-environment.md

 Web Application Proxy is a Remote Access service in Windows Server 2012 R2 that publishes web applications that users can interact with from many devices.
 It also includes proxy functionality for Active Directory Federation Services (AD FS).
 This helps system administrators provide secure access to an AD FS server.
 By using Web Application Proxy, system administrators choose how users authenticate themselves to a web application and can determine who is authorized to use one.

-In hybrid SharePoint Server environments in which SharePoint Online requests data from SharePoint Server, you can use Windows Server 2012 R2 with Web Application Proxy as a reverse proxy device to securely relay requests from the Internet to your on-premises SharePoint Server farm.
+In hybrid SharePoint Server environments in which SharePoint in Microsoft 365 requests data from SharePoint Server, you can use Windows Server 2012 R2 with Web Application Proxy as a reverse proxy device to securely relay requests from the Internet to your on-premises SharePoint Server farm.

 > [!IMPORTANT]
 > To use Web Application Proxy as a reverse proxy device in a hybrid SharePoint Server environment, you must also deploy AD FS in Windows Server 2012 R2.